TrynkaLab/tglow-core/README.md

 - reference_channel: 1 based index of channel to use in registering (nucleus)
 - query_plates: comma seperated list of plate names to register against reference
 - query_channels: comma seperated list of 1 based channel indices of channel to register (nucleus)

+IMPORTANT: this assumes that all wells in the ref_plate manifest are available in the query plate.
+Currently this is NOT automatched.
+To fix this you can go into the image folder and override the manifest.tsv to only include the wells that overlap between the plates.
+It's suggested to make a copy of the original to avoid having to re-run the stage workflow.

 If this is provided, in downstream tasks (cellprofiler/feature extraction) data is treated as one plate and the query plates are treated as extra channels, with their indices increasing seqeuntially in the order specified in the manifest.